rusi2002/rusi2002/README.md

 # Hi 👋, I'm Ruslan Manasbek uulu

-### I'm enhancing my career as a backend Java developer 🚀
+### I'm a dedicated backend Java developer from Kyrgyzstan 🚀

 - 💪 I like to write code
 -  🥅 I like to play football